Zakarialabib/erpMaster/docs/guide/introduction.md

 # Introduction

-MystockMaster is a Laravel-based inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
+ERPMASTER is a Laravel-based Ecommerce and inventory management system that offers an easy and straightforward way to keep track of your inventory, sales, purchases, and more.
 It offers powerful tools for managing your inventory effectively.
 Let's dive into the main features and demonstrate how easy it is to use

 ## Dashboard Overview